DanMedinaGH/HousingAnalysis_2020-2024/README.md

 ### 1️⃣ How have home prices evolved over time, and how are they affected by mortgage and interest rates?

-### 🔧 Excel Skills Used: Power Query (ETL), PivotTable & PivotChart & Timeline Visualizations, Conditional Formatting
+### 🔧 Excel Skills Used: Power Query (ETL), PivotTable & PivotChart & Timeline Visualization

 #### 🧲 Power Query (ETL)